Békásmegyer: Name

 The first recorded name of the village was Megyer, which refers to the fact that people from the Megyer tribe (who gave their name to Magyars) settled here after the migration of Hungarians into Pannonia in the early 10th century.
 Megyer belongs to the oldest strata of Hungarian toponymy.

-In the second half of the 17th century Megyer was destroyed by the wars with Ottoman Turks.
+In the second half of the 17th century, Megyer was destroyed by the wars with Ottoman Turks.
 The village was resettled by German or Swabian colonist from the 1740s onwards.
-They called the village Krottendorf (literally "Frogbury") because of the frog-populated marshes of the Danube river meadows.
+They called the village Krottendorf (literally "Frogbury" or "Frogvillage") because of the frog-populated marshes of the Danube river meadows.

-Hungarians called the village Békás-Megyer, meaning "Frog's Megyer", since the beginning of the 19th century.
+Hungarians called the village Békás-Megyer, meaning "Froggy Megyer", since the beginning of the 19th century.
 Now District III. is officially called Óbuda-Békásmegyer.

 Population

-By 1890 Békásmegyer had a population of 1340, 95% of Swabian (German) origin.
-A steady influx of Magyars resulted in a ten-fold increase in the total population by the second world war, and dilution of the Swabians to less than 25%.
-In 1946 three-quarters of the Swabians were expropriated and expelled to war ravaged West Germany.
-During the 1970s and 1980s Békásmegyers' population increased rapidly because the construction of the new microdistrict (about from a few thousand to 50,000-55,000).
+By 1890, Békásmegyer had a population of 1340, 95% of Swabian (German) origin.
+A steady influx of Magyars resulted in a ten-fold increase in the total population by the World War II, and dilution of the Swabians to less than 25%.
+In 1946, three-quarters of the Swabians were expropriated and expelled to war-ravaged West Germany.
+During the 1970s and 1980s, Békásmegyer's population increased rapidly because the construction of the new microdistrict (about from a few thousand to 50,000–55,000).